Verifying Device Drivers with Pancake: Conclusion

 \begin{acks} Many thanks to Alessandro Legnani's project co-supervisors Toby Murray, for his role in envisioning the use of Viper, and Peter M\"uller for his feedback on this.
 We thank also Krishnan Winter, Benjamin Nott, Craig McLaughlin and Remy Sasseau for their past and ongoing contributions to other aspects of Pancake.
 Finally, we thank Isitha Subasinghe and Zoltan Kocsis, for their help understanding SMT performance issues from theory mixing.

-The development of Pancake was made possible through the generous support of multiple organisations: the UAE Technology Innovation Institute (TII) under the \emph{Secure, High-Performance Device Virtualisation for seL4} project, DARPA under prime contract FA 8750-24-9-1000, and UK's National Cyber Security Centre (NCSC) under project NSC-1686.
+The development of Pancake was made possible through the generous support of multiple organisations: the UAE Technology Innovation Institute (TII) under the \emph{Secure, High-Performance Device Virtualisation for seL4} project, DARPA under prime contract FA 8750-24-9-1000, UK's National Cyber Security Centre (NCSC) under project NSC-1686, and the German Agentur f\"{u}r Innovation in der Cybersicherheit GmbH (Cyberagentur).
 Finally, Junming Zhao gratefully acknowledges the topup scholarship donated by the winners of the 2023 ACM Software System Award. \end{acks}

 {

 }